-As of Cycle 1, the online Project Tracker allows PIs and those authorized by them to follow the status of their ALMA observing projects after the project is accepted and scheduled for observing.
+As of Cycle 2, the online Project Tracker allows PIs and those authorised by them to follow the status of their ALMA observing projects after the project is accepted and scheduled for observing.
 The project tracker allows the PI and co-Is to search for their active projects and get an overview of the SBs that have been observed, those in the queue, those needing additional work, etc. When problems arise during the execution of scheduling blocks, users are notified by email after QA2, and problems are logged in the Project Tracker as well.
 Note that the Project Tracker is not functional for Cycle 0 projects.

-Follow project progress with the Project Tracker tool.
+Follow project progress with the Project Tracker tool, which is available on the Science Portal under the "Observing" menu.